-Yes, there are some households that clean their wheelie bins.
+Yes, some households clean their wheelie bins.
 However, it is quite rare to see residents cleaning their wheelie bins.
-It is a good habit to get into every now and then as there are some benefits in doing so including exercise.
+It is a good habit to get into now and then as there are some benefits in doing so including exercise.

 After all, your wheelie bins go through a rough life.
-Living outdoor, holding and collecting dirty rubbish where insects such as ants and flies and other pests reside in.
+They are living outdoors, holding and collecting dirty rubbish where insects such as ants, flies, and other pests reside.
 They deserve some attention and treatment.

 Before throwing it into the bin

 The first step to a clean wheelie bin is to keep it as clean as possible.
 This begins from the moment you throw away your garbage.
 Being cautious about your trash can make a massive difference in the long run.

 General household rubbish found in wheelie bins is often food waste that is leftover or has expired.
 Giving your bottles and food containers a quick rinse before disposal is a good idea.
 This will get rid of any leftover waste and remove any bad odour.
 You’ll be happy with yourself when you need to wheel your bin out on bin day.

 Hot tip: Place a few sheets of newspaper at the bin’s base to soak up any liquid.